-3.17 Our built form survey (part of the Radlett Character Assessment) shows that the majority of current residential buildings in Radlett are detached (i.e. 58.3% when including both large and smaller units).
+3.17 Our Built Form Survey (part of the Radlett Character Assessment) shows that the majority of current residential buildings in Radlett are detached (i.e. 58.3% when including both large and smaller units).
 There is also a portion of terraced houses (11.2%), which are mainly found in the conservation areas near the high street and in the former council housing plots at the western end of the village, near New Road (i.e. the block around Fairfield Close and Beagle Close).
-3.18 The census data for the whole Parish of Aldenham (3772 properties) shows that homes tend to be significantly larger in Radlett with 49% of homes having four or more bedrooms compared to 21% in the Borough and 19% in England (See Figure 8b and 8c for reference).
+3.18 The census data shows that homes tend to be significantly larger in Radlett with 49% of homes having four or more bedrooms compared to 21% in the Borough and 19% in England (See Figure 8b and 8c for reference).
 This significant undersupply of smaller/normal sized homes in Radlett is further emphasized by the number of properties with eight or more rooms.
 In 2011, about 42% of Radlett households have eight or more rooms.
 This compares with 14% for the Borough and 12% for England as a whole